acourtes/java_modules/README.md

 Nothing special because this branch is a correction proposal to our problem of strong encapsulation which was hard to achieve before Java 9 modules.

-With a little bit some effort, you can make Lombok still work with modules by using the edge version :) Look at the parent POM for more information !
+As you have certainly seen, Lombok dependency is not yet ready for being used with java module.
+We can make it almost work with the edge version but after during execution, it finally doesn't work...

+For the reflection part, you will discover the *opens* instruction.